garrettsummerfi3ld/doorknob/README.md

 # Doorknob

-Using a RPi to control a door, using your voice
+Using a Raspberry Pi to control a door, using your voice

 ## Requirements

-* A Raspberry Pi with internet connection
+* A Raspberry Pi with an internet connection
 * Python3
+* bottle
-* GPIOZERO
+* gpiozero

+## Documentation

-## Set up
+### Set up

 1. Clone repository into `/home` folder
-2. Run `chmod +x doorknob.py` in the directory
+2. On Linux / macOS: Run `chmod +x doorknob.py` in the directory
-3. `./doorknob.py`
+3. `./doorknob.py` or `python3 doorknob.py`

+### Updating

+1. Change directory into project directory
+2. `git pull`

+### Logging

+All logging is captured by a file that is created the first time the script runs.
+This file is located in the project directory.

-## Documentation
+## Troubleshooting

 ***WORK IN PROGRESS***